Makae/rxjs-insights/docs/article.md

 });
 ```

 I will go into more detail about how Pipes work in the background in a later section.
-But for now imagine all *operator* functions above create new Observables which subscribe to the upstream Observables:
+But for now imagine all *operator* functions above create new **Observables** which subscribe to the upstream **Observables**.
+They performe some calculation / filtering / feting and return the result to the next downstream **Observer**:

 ```mermaid
     sequenceDiagram